furkangenca/flutter_learning/README.md

 This project was focused on learning setState.
 Every time I added a new quote, setState was used to update the screen and rebuild the entire scaffold.
 I also practiced structuring the app with modular files.
 - quotes

-This app was designed to highlight the differences between Stateful and Stateless widgets and to experiment with design in Flutter.
-- basic_profile

 At the end of my Flutter learning journey, I created a to-do app called "taskly."
 Feel free to check it out in my repository!